 Both above quotes were saved as food for thought in a file I refer to when writing about CAGW, catastrophic anthropogenic global warming.
-I was skeptical toward global warming from the inception because I was subscribed to a newsletter, Access to Energy, written by Petr Beckmann, who stated words to the effect, “it stretches credibility to believe that CO2 at less than 0.04 %, such a minor component of air, could have such a drastic impact.”
+I was skeptical of global warming from its inception because I was subscribed to a newsletter, Access to Energy, written by Petr Beckmann, who stated words to the effect, “it stretches credibility to believe that CO2 at less than 0.04 %, such a minor component of air, could have such a drastic impact.”

 And finally, From Atlas shrugged, “Cherryl, How did you manage to remain unmangled?